visualpharm/Lunacy/docs/index.md

  </p>

   <br>
-  <b> Overlay tool</b>  provides you with functionality to add an averlay from a list and specify its color:
+  <b> Overlay tool</b>  provides you with functionality to add an overlay from a list and specify its color:

    <p align="center">
    <img  src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/overlay_edit.png'>